javajosh/simpatico/chat.md

 Note that to get this to work you need to run `npm install` to add the qr code library; however this uses `node_gyp` which is problematic, so I've committed the bundle to avoid this necessity.

+Note also that this is incomplete: symmetric keys are not being shared, and messages are not encrypted yet.
+HTML is sanitized, but [prototype pollution will eventually be possible](https://portswigger.net/daily-swig/google-engineers-plot-to-mitigate-prototype-pollution).

 ## Client

 ```html